 As stated, succeeding on TikTok is no fluke.
 A well-etched strategy and engaging content are what you need to outshine talented fellow TikTokers.
 We’ve compiled an effective plan of action to accelerate your TikTok journey.
 Check it out.

-How to Become TikTok Famous:
+How to Become TikTok Famous in 4 Easy steps:

 If you’re a conservative thinker, TikTok isn’t the platform for you.
 You’ll need to unleash your wildest, wackiest side while cooking up TikTok content.
 Challenges, skits, gymnastic feats, comic performances, makeup & fashion, and magic and illusion are some of the genres that can get traction.